wdcunha/assingnmentday1/README.md

 # Git Branching Experiments

-In this repo we will be learning about Git Branching and merging.
+In this REPO we will be learning about Git Branching and Merging.

 Here are the programs: